R1B3n-13/AlgoBuddy_V2/README.md

 ## Contributing

-This project was my first-ever development project, so the codebase may be a bit messy and not well-documented.
+This project was our first-ever development project, so the codebase may be a bit messy and not well-documented.
 However, any contributions, improvements, or suggestions are welcome!

 ## License